znone/qtl/README.md

 # QTL
-QTL is a C ++ library for accessing SQL databases and currently supports MySQL, SQLite and ODBC.
+QTL is a C ++ library for accessing SQL databases and currently supports MySQL, SQLite, PostgreSQL and ODBC.
 QTL is a lightweight library that consists of only header files and does not require separate compilation and installation.
 QTL is a thin encapsulation of the database's native client interface.
 It can provide a friendly way of using and has performance close to using the native interface.
 Using QTL requires a compiler that supports C++11.

 The project [db2qtl](https://github.com/znone/db2qtl) can generate QTL code.